 Senior Web Developer:

 In May of 2016, I was promoted to Senior Web Developer.
 I had taken to constantly improving the collaboration between Interactive Design and IS&T, especially with cross-discipline complex projects and organize knowledge-sharing meetings.
 We’ve been doing much more plugin maintenance and creation.
 Along with our Web Developer III, we’ve been pushing code quality and standards through pull requests, code reviews, and automated continuous integration testing as well as integrated code linting.
 I also have a passion for maintaining morale and team building/collaboration: meetups and conferences, team outings, pumpkin carving during the fall, Yankee swaps during the winter, and the occasional Friday-afternoon game/downtime when our workload allows.

-In this role, I am additionally responsible for interfacing with, guiding, and reviewing code from outside vendors and agencies providing us staff augmentation.
-I also get to have more influence in department-wide roadmaps and planning/decisions.
+In this role, I was responsible for interfacing with, guiding, and reviewing code from outside vendors and agencies providing us staff augmentation.
+I also got to have more influence in department-wide roadmaps and planning/decisions.

 Interactive Timeline of My Career Growth:

 This is specifically to show my growth from an individual developer to the Director of Web Development, along with some of the key relevant reporting structure, like who I reported to, and who reported to me– as well as the overall growth in size and seniority/skillset of the development team.
 Note: names have been changed for anonymity.

 Hover over/click/tap on the glowing dots for more information about each event.

 My Direct Reports